mfkimbell/react-typescript-notes/README.md

 ## Class and Function based components
 * Function based components are becoming more popular and are considered the better option.
+* Class compoenents are outdated and almost never necessary, they are OLD

 ## JSX (Javascript XML)

 Map v.s.
 ForEach